earthChange/Claim/README.md

 # Legal Documents
 - Contract - Agreement for 1 year of Work.
 - Deed - Property ownership of Land.
-- Coupon - Ticket redeemable for future Production.
+- Coupon - Ticket redeemable for Production.

 # Actions
 - MOVE - Choose or propose Land for acquisition.